softwaresaved/NGCMGSoton-2015-06-21/template/index.md

 *  [A topic title](01-intro.html)
 *  ...

-NB: try to split up big lessons into separate topics.
+NB: try to split up big lessons into separate topics, around 10-20 mins each.
 This makes it much easier to follow for both instructor and participant.

 ## Other Resources